simplefoc/simplefoc.github.io/docs/simplefoc_library/practical/real_time_loop.md

 #include <SimpleFOC.h>

 ...
-// instatiate the motor, dirver, sensor and other components ...
+// instantiate the motor, driver, sensor and other components ...

 void setup() {

-  // iniitalise all the components
+  // initialize all the components

   // create a hardware timer